 European group tours offer security and the company of travel companions—good choices for a first-time solo traveler.
 However we won’t book any that change accommodations each night.
 That’s just too hard on our baby boomer bodies.

 River cruises are another option that fills our need to unpack once but see more than one destination.
 Most of the time, tours are included in the fare or there’s always the option of exploring on your own.

 How do we find group tours?
-Start with an aggregator site like Tour Matters.
+Start with an aggregator site like Travelstride.
 After traveling on a European tour or two, you’ll know which companies are your favorite.